 I'm combining figures from reports in 2014, 2016 and 2017.
 So the results won't be representative of a single historic year.
 Instead, they will be the most up to date figures I could find.

 The reports will only capture those with a diagnosis.
-Those with a registered disability.
+Those in receipt of a disability related benefit.
 Or, those who took part in research by the Office for National Statistics.
 It's likely there are more people who have disabilities but are not included in the data.

-Of those people wtih a disability that do use the internet, not all will need to use assistive technology.
+Of those people with a disability who do use the internet, not all will need to use assistive technology.

 I'm only using UK statistics.
 People can access websites from anywhere in the world, so the figures will actually be far higher.

 In 2014, 16% of working age people and 45% of people over state pension age were living with a disability.
-Combined, thats 11.9 million people in the UK alone.
+Combined, that's 11.9 million people in the UK alone.
 Around 1 in 5, or 20%.
-This is from a report published on GOVUK.

 So, of our 11.9 million people, we can remove 22% This leaves us with the number people living with a disability that do use the internet.
 Which is 9.3 million.